marcransome/flog/README.md

 ### Reading log messages

-Refer to the `log(1)` man page provided on macOS-based system for extensive documentation on how to access system wide log messages, or alternatively use the [Console](https://support.apple.com/en-gb/guide/console/welcome/mac) app.
+Refer to the `log(1)` man page provided on macOS-based systems for extensive documentation on how to access system wide log messages, or alternatively use the [Console](https://support.apple.com/en-gb/guide/console/welcome/mac) app.

 ## Building